markohautala/django-rest-api/README.md

 - Right now, the application is just for the purpose of a portfolio project - but if this would eventually become a commercial application, there would be the need of a admin, staff or system in place that would check and approve if the houseposts contains a image of a house.
 If not, there would be a problem if users expect house-related images and posts but recieve something else.

+- One feature that was intended to input to the application was the ability to search and filter results on the homepage.
+Due to lack of time, it was excluded from the plan but it would be a good feature to add in the future to give the users the ability to search for "popular" houseposts tht have the most comments and the most househearts.
+Also, users would be able to search for posts.
+This functionality is added to the backend but, as said previously, due to lack of time, it had to be excluded from the plan.

 <hr>

 ## Testing